 Length: 115 minutes / 1.92 hours

 The King family has a decision to make in regards to their land on Kauai.
 Time is running out for them to keep the land because of the rule against perpetuities.
-Some resort developers have expressed interest and most of the family wants to sell the 25,000 acres to the resort.
-Most, with the exception of Matt King (George Clooney).
-Partly because he doesn’t need the money due to wise financial decisions, whereas his cousins are constantly strapped for cash, Matt is the sole person in charge of making the decision on whether or not to sell.
-At the same time, Matt learns that his now comatose wife was having an affair with a married man who could stand to make a large commission on the sale of the land.
+Some resort developers have expressed interest, and most of the family wants to sell the 25,000 acres to the resort.
+Most, except for Matt King (George Clooney).
+Partly because he doesn’t need the money due to wise financial decisions, whereas his cousins are always strapped for cash, Matt is the sole person in charge of making the decision on whether or not to sell.
+At the same time, Matt learns his now comatose wife was having an affair with a married man who could stand to make a large commission on the sale of the land.
 As Matt lets her go, he forgives her and everyone else involved.
-Deciding to keep the land with the family, he then sets out to find a way to do so despite legal threats from his cousins.
+Deciding to keep the property with the family, he then sets out to find a way to do so despite legal threats from his cousins.

 Lilo & Stitch